DevPres/ng-boiler/README.md

     Instead of using the platformBrowserDynamic() function in `main.ts` file to bootstrap the AppModule, we can use the new bootstrapApplication() function from `@angular/platform-browser`.
-    This function takes the entry component (The root component passed into this function must be a standalone one) of our app (usually the AppComponent) as the first argument and an object of type `ApplicationConfig` as the second argument (see next step):
+    This function takes the entry component of our app (The root component passed into this function must be a standalone one) as the first argument and an object of type `ApplicationConfig` as the second argument (see next step):

     ```ts